 While I tutor a broad range of subjects, I am most passionate about English, law, psychology and assisting students with LSAT preparation.
 In addition to just helping with graduate school test preparation, I have also had success in assisting students with their undergraduate and graduate school applications and personal statements.

 The reason I want to tutor students is because I am eternally grateful for all of the benefits my education has brought me.
 I had a lot of assistance while I was working my way through college and graduate school.
 I am hoping that I can make as much of a difference to my students as my teachers have for me.
 When I am not working at the clinic or tutoring, I enjoy reading mystery novels and science fiction, going to as many concerts as I have time for, performing stand-up at open-mic comedy clubs in Los Angeles, or just hanging out at the beach.

-University of California-Irvine - B.A., Psychology
+Undergraduate Degree: University of California-Irvine - Bachelor in Arts, Psychology

 College Level American Literature